randust/tp/docs/DeveloperGuide.md

 * *Regular Expense* - An expense that has been done, usually on the day of addition of expense.
 * *Recurring Expense* - An expense that is repeated monthly and will be automatically added into the regular expense list on the stipulated date.
-* *Manager* - A class that elps to specify which list to target, Regular Expense or Recurring Expense list
+* *Manager* - A class that helps to specify which list to target, Regular Expense or Recurring Expense list
 * *ExpenseService* - A class that manages simple `ArrayList` functions such as `add()` and `remove()`.
 * *ExpenseReporter* - A class that manages more complicated functions such as `getTotalByCategory()` and `getHighestCategory()`.